 My area is the history of world politics, mainly war and peace issues among the great states, which I approach as a kind of intellectual and social history necessarily connected to the revolutions of the last three centuries.
 The country I know best is Russia and a good deal of my published work has dealt with the Russian revolution and its impact on the world.
 I have devoted attention to its internal power struggles which I have approached as a Kremlinologist, but chiefly as a Kremlinologist of ideas.
 My early work dealt with the Russian anarchists and Marxists of the nineteenth century and their extended disputes.
 Then I published a history of all the Kremlin power struggles and what I think is the most detailed history of the fall of Soviet Communism in the era of Gorbachev.
 My most ambitious work is on the world politics of the era of the two world wars.
 And I have lately written a short history of the Russian revolution.
-Lately I am embarking on a world history of our own era of globalization.
+Presently I am embarking on a world history of our own era of globalization.
 I comment frequently on world politics for Bay Area radio stations.
 I am an avid chess player (what good chess players call a “fish”), and I play what a generous jazz musician might call cocktail piano, with special affection for the tunes of Horace Silver, Tadd Dameron and Thelonious Monk.

 - B.A.
 University of California, Berkeley, 1959.